 There are lots of website themes available online to choose from, but it takes time sifting through them to find the perfect fit — even with filters in place.
 Some are designed for travel bloggers, while others are better for fashion e-commerce.
 Not all options are going to work well with the goals of your tour business.
 But there is one that will!

-How does Site Builder help get mobile bookings?
+How does Site Builder give you a mobile booking website?

 Best practices for advertising to mobile users

-To get you started, our friends at Outdoor Adventure Marketing share the best practices for advertising to mobile users.
+To get you started, our friends at Outdoor Adventure Marketing share the best practices for advertising on mobile.
 Here are a few of their tips:

 - Size and shape: Mobile devices have small and narrow screens — which means the square format is best for mobile ads.
 At the recommended size of 250 x 250, your ad fits on a mobile screen without being overly obtrusive.
 Also, when the size of the ad is smaller, the text needs to be larger.
 Make sure the text on the mobile advertisement is big enough to read.